tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 and be able to resume the NRP forwarding treatment once the traffic reaches devices that are NRP-capable.

-When data plane NRP mode is employed, packets carry a SAS to allow slice interior nodes to identify them.
-To support end-to-end network slicing, the SAS MUST be maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.
+When data plane NRP mode is employed, packets carry a FAS to allow slice interior nodes to identify them.
+To support end-to-end network slicing, the FAS MUST be maintained in the packets as they traverse devices within the network -- including NRP capable and incapable devices.

-For example, when the SAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
-On the other hand when the SASL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.
+For example, when the FAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
+On the other hand when the FASL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.

 ~~~~
-  SR Node-SID:           SASL: 1001    @@@: NRP Policy enforced
+  SR Node-SID:           FASL: 1001    @@@: NRP Policy enforced
      1601: P1                          ...: NRP Policy not enforced
      1602: P2
      1603: P3